List of characters in The Lego Movie franchise: Scarecrow

 Jonathan Crane / Scarecrow (voiced by Jason Mantzoukas) is a scarecrow-themed supervillain who specializes in fear toxins.
 At the start of the attack on the Gotham Energy facility where Joker was placing a bomb there, Scarecrow breathed fear gas onto a gate guard while posing as a pizza deliveryman.
 He is defeated by Batman and escape alongside the others.
 In the following day, Scarecrow invades the city's winter gala party with the rest of Gotham's villains.
 He and the rest of them are apprehended by the police when Joker persuaded them to surrender.
 Later, along with the other city's villains, Scarecrow is recruited by Batman and his allies to work together to send back the escaped villains into the Phantom Zone and save Gotham City.
 Once Gotham is saved, Batman allows Scarecrow and the rest of his rogues gallery to escape.

 Poison Ivy

-Pamela Isley / Poison Ivy (voiced by Riki Lindhome) is a plant-themed supervillain that can control plants and poison her victims with a kiss.
+Pamela Isley / Poison Ivy (voiced by Riki Lindhome) is a plant-themed supervillain that can control plants.